ARC-Lab-UF/intel-training-modules/RTL/exercises/mmio_fib/README.md

 # Introduction

-This example illustruates a simple AFU that implements an adder.
-Software running on the host processor sends inputs to the adder and reads outputs from the adder over MMIO.
+This example illustruates a simple AFU that implements a Fibonacci calculator.
+Software running on the host processor sends...ADDLATER.

 [Click ADDLATER for a video explantation of exercise and the solution]().